Virus Yellows – our progress so far

 Sustainable spray programme

-Work continues in trials to test new aphicides for the sugar beet crop, with the aim to work towards full approval of a 3-5 established sustainable spray programme from 2026 onwards.
+Work continues in trials to test new aphicides for the sugar beet crop, with the aim to work towards full approval of a 3-5 established sustainable spray programme from 2027 onwards.

-Genetic editing research
+Genetic editing research update

-British Sugar has entered a collaboration with the agriculture biotechnology company Tropic, to explore how to genetically edit sugar beet to confer resistance to the three yellowing viruses that makes up Virus Yellows disease.
+British Sugar has entered a collaboration with the agriculture biotechnology company Tropic, to explore how to genetically edit sugar beet to confer resistance to the three yellowing viruses that make up Virus Yellows disease.

 The project makes use of Tropic’s Gene Editing induced Gene Silencing (GEiGS®) technology platform, to make minimal and precise gene edits in sugar beet enabling durable resistance to Virus Yellows.

-In early 2024, the project received £660,000 of grant funding from Innovate UK’s Farming Futures R&D Fund.
-This was jointly awarded to British Sugar, Tropic and the world-leading plant science institute The JIC (John Innes Centre).
-The BBRO (British
+In 2024, the project received £660,000 of grant funding from Innovate UK’s Farming Futures R&D Fund, jointly awarded to British Sugar, Tropic and world-leading plant science institute The John Innes Centre (JIC).
+The British Beet Research Organisation (BBRO) is also supporting the project.

 What is gene editing?